FLONASE vs. Nasacort®: What’s the Difference?

-Experts say that over-the-counter (OTC) anti-inflammatory nasal sprays—such as FLONASE nasal sprays or Nasacort® 24 Hour—are the most effective form of nasal allergy symptom relief.i But how do you know which OTC nasal spray is right for you?
+Over-the-counter (OTC) anti-inflammatory allergy nasal sprays—such as FLONASE nasal sprays or Nasacort® 24 Hour—are common forms of nasal allergy symptom relief.
+How do you know which OTC nasal spray is right for you?
 Here’s a look at how these nasal sprays work and what sets them apart.

-An OTC allergy spray that’s formulated with corticosteroids—a type of medicine approved by the FDA to treat nasal allergy symptoms—provides more complete relief† of total nasal symptoms than an antihistamine.iii
+An OTC allergy nasal spray that’s formulated with corticosteroids—a type of medicine approved by the FDA to treat nasal allergy symptoms—provides more complete relief† of total nasal symptoms than an antihistamine.32

 Nasal sprays with corticosteroids block a variety of allergic substances.
 For example, FLONASE helps block six key allergic substances, including histamine, to treat your symptoms.*